kUrOSH1R0oo/porfolfio/blog/ntlm_dump.md

         server.server_close()
 ```

-At this point, we’ll begin developing the Raspberry Pi Pico payload:
+At this point, we'll begin developing the Raspberry Pi Pico payload:

 ```
 REM --------------------------------------------------